• Skip to primary navigation

 • ¼ cup cane, white, or rice vinegar sub: calamansi or lemon juice

-• 2 tablespoons soy sauce sub: light soy sauce
+• 2 tablespoons soy sauce regular or light

 • 1 tablespoon neutral-flavored oil more for cooking